joe-getcouragenow/getcouragenow/README.md

 ## Project docs

-The [Project Web site](https://getcouragenow.org/) gives a general introduction about what the software is used for, the organisation behind it.
+The [Project Website](https://getcouragenow.org/) gives a general introduction about what the software is used for, the organisation behind it.

-The [Project Web site](https://docs.google.com/document/d/1caq1gSvHqVXVCOCGPsqi7I0fbF-Gdyryd07CL9yJ55o) explains the functionality.
+The [Project Docs](https://docs.google.com/document/d/1caq1gSvHqVXVCOCGPsqi7I0fbF-Gdyryd07CL9yJ55o) explains the functionality.

 ## Contacts